MKlimenko/ugsdr/README.md

 2. `cereal` library for serialization.
 This is the first project I've used this library in, it really shines when there's a need to save the intermediate data, but according to clang's `-ftime-trace` it has a serious compilation time impact.
 3. `gcem` is a great compile-time math library, used in the generation of the sin-cos table for the NCO.
 4. `IPP`.
 I love it.
 This is the best and the most performant digital signal processing library out there for the x86.
 The only downside for me is that there's no C++ interface, so I've used my `plusifier` library to abstract away the typed functions.
+5. `GTest` for testing.
+6. `googlebenchmark` for benchmarking.
+These are the primary candidates to be moved to the optional section.

 ## Roadmap